voelkerb/annoticity/README.md

 Please cite our publications if you compare to or use this system:

 * Benjamin Völker, Marc Pfeifer, Philipp M. Scholl, and Bernd Becker.
 2020.
-A"Annoticity: A Smart Annotation Tool and Data Browser for Electricity Datasets."
+"Annoticity: A Smart Annotation Tool and Data Browser for Electricity Datasets."
 Proceedings of the 5th International Workshop on Non-Intrusive Load Monitoring.
 2020.
 DOI:https://doi.org/10.1145/3427771.3427844

 * Benjamin Völker, Marc Pfeifer, Philipp M. Scholl, and Bernd Becker.
 2021.
 A Framework to Generate and Label Datasets for Non-Intrusive Load Monitoring.
 Energies 2021, 14, 75.
 DOI:https://doi.org/10.3390/en14010075